 Valentina Farm (formerly Bryant Blueberry Farm), Arlington

-This is a family-owned, child, adult and family-friendly farm in Arlington, about 45 minutes from Seattle.
+This is a family-owned, child- and adult-friendly farm in Arlington, about 45 minutes from Seattle.
 They offer a u-pick and we-pick berry farm.
-Kids will have fun picking berries and playing on their playground, as well as barn animals.
-Check Facebook for updates closer to the date range noted above.
+Kids will have fun picking berries, playing on the playground, and interacting with the barn animals.
+Check Facebook for updates as the date range noted above approaches.

 Carpenter Creek Farm, Mount Vernon

-- Opening Day for Blueberry U-Pick: Typically around mid-July 2025 (Exact day has not been announced)
+- Opening Day for Blueberry U-Pick: Typically around late June/July (Exact day has not been announced)

 - 20177 East Stackpole Road, Mount Vernon